Detecting regime transitions in time series using dynamic mode decomposition: Discussion

 We were concerned here with identifying periods of transient dynamics and regime changes.
-In future work it may be interesting to see whether DMD is able to identify precursors of transitions, and thereby is able to predict transitions.
+In future work it may be interesting to see whether DMD is able to identify precursors of transitions, and thereby to study if DMD is able to predict transitions.
 The choice of observables will then be of importance.
+Furthermore, we considered here dissipative dynamical systems; recently finite-rank approximations of Koopman operators were discussed for measure preserving dynamical systems \cite{GovindarajanEtAl19} and it would be interesting to see if one can devise similar diagnostics as proposed here in this context.